Einhornhool/100-days-of-code/r1-log.md

 ### R1D39
 Had problems doing th local weather app.
 But found a great tutorial on youtube and started watching it.

+### R1D40
+Finished the video tutorial for the local weather app and downloaded some pictures I want to use for my app.
+Tomorrow I'm going to start.